 If you are working in a chemical or other scientific laboratory, you may need to use a pH meter to find the solution is acidic or basic.
-When pH or pOH of solution is known, we can calculate H+ and OH- concentrations easily using pH equation.
-Also, in this online pH calculator, you have to just substitute pH or pOH value and it will give you what is the H+ ion concentrtion of aqueous solution.
-Also, a real life examples are explained with calculations step by step at the end of this tutorial.
+When pH or pOH of solution is known, we can readily calculate concentrations of hydronium ion (H3O+) or hydroxyl ion (OH-) using the pH equation.
+Also, in this online pH calculator, you have to just substitute pH or pOH value and it will give you what is the H3O+ ion concentration of aqueous solution.
+Also, several examples are explained with each step of calculation at the end of this tutorial.

 This calculator will give H+ concentration in mol dm-3.
-Kw value is taken as 1 * 10-14 mol2 dm-6.
+Ionic product (Kw value) of water is taken as 1 * 10-14 mol2 dm-6.
 Therefore, results of this online calculator are very much accurate around 250C.

 This calculator will give H+ concentration in mol dm-3.
 Here also, results of this online calculator are very much accurate around 250C.